 Editor's note: UL Rate limitation requirements for the UE is FFS.

-9. QoS Flow is the finest granularity for QoS treatment in the NG System.
+9. QoS Flow is the finest granularity for forwarding QoS treatment in the NG System.
 User plane traffic with the same NG3 marking value within a PDU session correspond to a QoS flow.

+9b.
+NG3 Packet Discard Priority Indicator (PDPI) is a per-packet marking in the DL that may assist the (R)AN to further differentiate the handling of the packets of the same QoS Flow (e.g. for selective packet discarding in presence of congestion).

 10.1.1.
 In the downlink the (R)AN binds QoS Flows onto access-specific resources based on the NG3 marking and the corresponding QoS characteristics provided via NG2 signalling, also taking into account the NG3 tunnel associated with the downlink packet.
-Packet filters are not used for binding of QoS Flows onto access-specific resources in (R)AN.10.1.2.
+Packet filters are not used for binding of QoS Flows onto access-specific resources in (R)AN.

+NOTE 4: How RAN maps QoS flows onto access-specific resources based on the NG3 marking is up to RAN WGs to decide.

+10.1.2.
 When passing an UL packet from (R)AN to CN, the RAN determines the NG3 QoS marking and selects the NG3 tunnel based on information received from the Access Stratum.

-NOTE 4: How RAN maps QoS flows onto access-specific resources based on the NG3 marking is up to RAN WGs to decide.

 10.2.1.
 At the upper layers the UE matches the uplink packet to a QoS rule and binds the uplink packet to the NAS-level QoS profile (A- or B-type) of this QoS rule (explicitly signalled or implicitly derived via reflective QoS).